 Many consumers are still unaware of the current scope of artificial intelligence and what it’s being used for.

-Rather than being a far-fetched concept, AI already has many applications in our daily lives, with lots of companies working on taking its applications even further.
+Rather than being a far-fetched concept, AI already has many applications in our daily lives, with lots of companies working on taking its applications even further, a prime example being the proliferation of generative AI.
 In this article, we’ll cover five ways that AI is being used today so that you can have a better idea of what AI looks like in the real world.

 5 Ways AI Is Being Used Right Now